ric9176/CV/README.md

 - Coding is not a solitary activity for me, but a team effort.
 I am a great fan of pair programming, and at Makers Academy I paired every day.
 This was a great opportunity for shared learning and teamwork.
 - I am very excited to extend my knowledge of Object-Oriented Programming, creating new systems using Behavior Driven Development, Test Driven Development and SOLID principles.
 - At Makers, development is seen as a true craft.
-Making it work is just the first step, and I am committed to refactoring to allow other developers understand and extend my code without resorting to modification.
+Making it work is just the first step, and I am committed to refactoring to allow other developers to understand and extend my code without resorting to modification.
 - Most crucially, I have a great curiosity and passion for code.
-I enjoy independent and exploratory learning, experimenting with new ideas so I can expand my skills.
+I enjoy independent and exploratory learning as well as experimenting with new ideas to expand my skills.

 #### Code Examples